tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 # s1panel

-This is my attempt at a panel software for linux.
+This is my attempt at a panel software for linux, specifically for the ACEMAGIC S1 Mini PC with LCD Screen running Ubuntu 23.10 Desktop.

+> [!NOTE]
+> I am not affiliated with acemagic or minipcunion, nor have I been paid for any of this work.
+It's all done as a hobby (or a solution to a problem I had).
+The software is provided as-is, without any warranties or guarantees of any kind, expressed or implied.
+Usage of the s1panel project is at your own risk. s1panel is an open-source project and is distributed under the GPL-3.0 license.

 ## Dependencies